loveencounterflow/dbay/README.md

   * *put all the logic in the application*—this is the most straightforward and classical approach.
 If a prospective generated field can not be readily or reasonably computed using only SQLite's built in functions, use an ordinary table field and precompute the value before inserting rows.
-If the UDF would be called from a view, turn that view into a table and insert the rows from you application.
+If the UDF would be called from a view, turn that view into a table and insert the rows from you application. **Rating:
+    +1** because it's so straightforward and classical.
-  * *open a feature request against SQLite*—this [has been done before](https://sqlite.org/forum/info/7f554820209e0d8c) (not listed on the [Open Feature Requests page](https://www2.sqlite.org/src/rptview?rn=3)) in 2021 and lead to an extended and informative discussion (see triggers, below), but so far nothing has come of it.
+  * *open a feature request against SQLite*—this [has been done before](https://sqlite.org/forum/info/7f554820209e0d8c) (not listed on the [Open Feature Requests page](https://www2.sqlite.org/src/rptview?rn=3)) in 2021 and lead to an extended and informative discussion (see triggers, below), but so far nothing has come of it. **Rating: +1** because while everyone is encouraged to do it, hopes are not high IMHO; however see below for a draft that I think could have *some* chances.
   * *compile your UDFs into a loadable SQLite extension*—this can solve part of the problem, but only just so.
 Most tools simply have no way or concept to load an SQLite extension, one exception being the `sqlite3` command line tool, but even then, you must ship the extension alongside with the DB file, and the receiving partner will have to do a bit more work to open the DB (and be willing to use the command line).
-They must also be on a compatible system or your `*.so`/`*.dll` will not work, or else you must compile the extension for multiple system.
+They must also be on a compatible system or your `*.so`/`*.dll` will not work, or else you must compile the extension for multiple system. **Rating: -1** because who wants to do the authoring and testing and compiling stuff when so little universal usability comes out of it.
   * *use triggers*—this is a somewhat promising workaround that only occurred to me when reading [the OP of the aforementioned feature request](https://sqlite.org/forum/forumpost/78a60bdeec7c1ee9): put your functionality inside a trigger.
 Of course, this makes only sense if your function is readily expressable